johnwcowan/r7rs-work/HttpRequest.md

 before returning from the accumulator procedure.
 This allows the caller to reuse the bytevector.

-### Reply objects
+### Response objects

-A response object may contain the following elements:
+A response object may contain the following keys:

 *request*:  The request object to which this is a response.